 Step 4

 Everything is done.
 Test this circuit by increasing or decreasing the light.
 Please upload the second code and check it out.
-Below is a video of it being done.
-Please watch it.
+The full video guide is below.
 So, we will meet in the next post.
 Have a good day.
-Bye-bye.

 LDR sensor control with Arduino